Facebook pixel

 Give us a call today to schedule a meeting with our experienced lawyers.
 We have handled defamation successfully for several of our clients, and have been representing our clients successfully against employers that are trying to take advantage of their employees.

-Besides defamation in the workplace, you could also be facing sexual harassment or discrimination.
+Besides defamation in the workplace, you could also be facing sexual harassment or discrimination at work.
 Give us a call today to see how we can help you.

 Contact us today for a free case evaluation with an experienced employment attorney.